Idle-Finance/yearn-tranche-strategy/README.md

 ### TrancheStrategy
 TrancheStrategy is a base strategy contract.
 This strategy is used when vault `want` is equal to `tranche` underlying.

-Some methods should be overrode in parent contact:
+The following methods should be overrode in parent contact.

 #### Core Deposit/Withdraw Logic

+The following methods should be overrode in parent contact:

 - `_invest()`
 - `_dinvest()`